NoaVelasco/netbox-test/README.md

 ----------------------------------------
 ```

-## About my working proccess
+## About my working process
-For more info and the steps I followed working in this test, see [my notes](how-to/notes_en.md).
+For more info and the steps I followed while working on this test, see [my notes](how-to/notes_en.md).